Find Trade Skills Schools

 • Open, read, route, and distribute incoming mail or other materials and answer routine letters.

-Secretary or Administrative Assistant Skills
+Secretary or Administrative Assistant Required Skills

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.